Date

 Executive Dean of Education

-Professor Andrew Teodorczuk is a consultant old age psychiatrist at The Prince Charles Hospital in Brisbane.
-He holds adjunct professor positions at both the University of Queensland and Queensland University of Technology.
-He is President of the binational Australasian Delirium Association and served as the Deputy Chair of the College’s Education Committee from 2024 to February 2026 before joining the RANZCP as Executive Dean of Education.
+Professor Andrew Teodorczuk is a consultant old age psychiatrist at The Prince Charles Hospital (TPCH) in Brisbane, holding adjunct professor positions at the University of Queensland (UQ) and Queensland University of Technology.
+Currently President of the Australasian Delirium Association, Prof Teodorczuk joined the RANZCP as Executive Dean of Education in February 2026.

-Andrew spent his formative years in the United Kingdom, where he was an honorary senior lecturer at Newcastle University and consultant psychiatrist at Northumberland, Tyne and Wear NHS Mental Health Trust.
-Since relocating to Australia in 2016, he has held a variety of senior leadership roles in medical education across the education continuum including Deputy Head of School (Learning and Teaching) at the School of Medicine, Griffith University and MD Program Convenor at the Medical School, University of Queensland.
-He has also worked as the Director of Clinical Training for The Prince Charles Hospital implementing the new AMC National Framework for Prevocational (PGY1 and 2) medical training and Director Medical Education at Metro North Mental Health.
+Raised in the UK, Prof Teodorczuk was an honorary senior lecturer at Newcastle University and consultant psychiatrist at Northumberland, Tyne and Wear NHS Mental Health Trust.
+In Australia since 2016, he has held senior leadership roles including Deputy Head of School (Learning and Teaching) at the School of Medicine, Griffith University, MD Program Convenor at the Medical School, UQ and Director Medical Education at Metro North Mental Health.
+As Director of Clinical Training for PCH he implemented the new AMC National Framework for Prevocational medical training.

-Professor Andrew Teodorczuk is a consultant old age psychiatrist at The Prince Charles Hospital in Brisbane.
-He holds adjunct professor positions at both the University of Queensland and Queensland University of Technology.
-He is President of the binational Australasian Delirium Association and served as the Deputy Chair of the College’s Education Committee from 2024 to February 2026 before joining the RANZCP as Executive Dean of Education.
+Professor Andrew Teodorczuk is a consultant old age psychiatrist at The Prince Charles Hospital (TPCH) in Brisbane, holding adjunct professor positions at the University of Queensland (UQ) and Queensland University of Technology.
+Currently President of the Australasian Delirium Association, Prof Teodorczuk joined the RANZCP as Executive Dean of Education in February 2026.

-Andrew spent his formative years in the United Kingdom, where he was an honorary senior lecturer at Newcastle University and consultant psychiatrist at Northumberland, Tyne and Wear NHS Mental Health Trust.
-Since relocating to Australia in 2016, he has held a variety of senior leadership roles in medical education across the education continuum including Deputy Head of School (Learning and Teaching) at the School of Medicine, Griffith University and MD Program Convenor at the Medical School, University of Queensland.
-He has also worked as the Director of Clinical Training for The Prince Charles Hospital implementing the new AMC National Framework for Prevocational (PGY1 and 2) medical training and Director Medical Education at Metro North Mental Health.
+Raised in the UK, Prof Teodorczuk was an honorary senior lecturer at Newcastle University and consultant psychiatrist at Northumberland, Tyne and Wear NHS Mental Health Trust.
+In Australia since 2016, he has held senior leadership roles including Deputy Head of School (Learning and Teaching) at the School of Medicine, Griffith University, MD Program Convenor at the Medical School, UQ and Director Medical Education at Metro North Mental Health.
+As Director of Clinical Training for PCH he implemented the new AMC National Framework for Prevocational medical training.

 Dr Anthony Llewellyn